 Location: Nashville, TN

-*PPS office location will be movingfrom Franklin, TN to Antioch, TN Fall 2017
+*PPS office location has moved to Antioch, TN

 Summary: Leads daily activities for a team of Accounts Receivable Analysts and performs follow-up on open insurance items.
 Monitors and researches claims denied by insurance carriers to determine the cause of the rejection and if appropriate, re-submit open claims for payment consideration.
 Is familiar with PPS Key Matrix and the Clinics over performances.